-Beaufort, SC has a list of things to do from shopping at the Tanger Outlets, boating and fishing, crabbing, and much more.
-Beaufort, SC has a good list of Historical Landmarks including Fort Fremont, where Beaufort’s website explains how you can “travel back in time to the 1890’s and the Spanish American War with a docent led tour at Fort Fremont on the fourth Saturday of every month” (beaufortsc.org).
+Beaufort, SC has a list of things to do from shopping at the historic homes like Gullah Statesmen, Robert Smalls, boating and fishing, crabbing, and much more.
+Beaufort, SC has a good list of Historical Landmarks including Historic Penn Center, and plenty of Gullah-owned businesses to support. (beaufortsc.org).

 Eureka Springs, AR will provide you with that “Extraordinary Escape” that you have been searching for in a small town.
 Yes, the town is small, but there is more than enough to keep you interested.
 You can enjoy the theater and arts, ghost tours, historic tours, or motorcycle tours.
 Oh yeah!
 Eureka Springs also offers real Extra Virgin Olive Oil which happens to be one of largest and freshest marketers in the US (eurekasprings.org).

 Natchitoches, LA is quite an interesting small, southern town.
 They host annual festivals such as “the Natchitoches Jazz/R&B Festival, the Natchitoches Meat Pie Festival and the world-famous Natchitoches Christmas Festival and Festival of Lights” (natchitochesla.gov).
 Not to mention, their food and shopping opportunities are one of a kind.

 I assure you, the town is small!